-The two most popular types, and the ones you’ll find in most restaurants, are Plain (Schweineschnitzel) and Jägerschnitzel.
+The two most popular types, and the ones you’ll find in most restaurants, is your basic breaded Schnitzel and Jägerschnitzel.

-All Schnitzel variations are delicious, but there’s something especially delicious about Jägerschnitzel.
+All Schnitzel variations are delicious, but there’s something especially delicious about Jaegerschnitzel.
 And given its popularity, most people agree.
-There’s probably not a single serviceman, serivcewoman or tourist who spent any significant amount of time in Germany without having at least heard of Jägerschnitzel.
+There’s probably not a single serviceman, servicewoman or tourist who spent any significant amount of time in Germany without having at least heard of Jägerschnitzel.